AV306/autocounter/README.md

 # autocounter

-"Smart" counting selfbot for Discord.
+> [!WARNING]
+> Note that self-bots are against Discord's TOS, and using this project may result in account termination.
+>
+> This project is provided for educational purposes only.
+USE AT YOUR OWN RISK!

+A "smart" counting self-bot for Discord.
+Automatically responds to messages in a counting channel with the next correct count.

+Can work together with another instance!

 ## how?

-First, some definitions:
+First, a definition:
 - **counting message.** any message recognised by a counting bot; in practice, a message whose first word delimited by a space evaluates to a number AND has a reaction from a counting bot.

-The bot needs to do two things:
+To count, the bot needs to do two things:

 1. Respond to a count message with the correct next count,
 2. unless two (or more) users are already counting in a channel.